SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 ## <a id="view" />The View flow screen

-At the top, you have the following options:
+At the top, you can see the flow's name and its location within the folder structure.
+You have the following options:

 |Option | Description |
 |---|---|